 Special Revenue Funds - Special Revenue Funds are used to account for the proceeds of specific revenue sources that are restricted to expenditures for specified purposes.
 The Food Service Fund is used to amount for operations of providing meals to students.
 The Community Education Fund is used to record the operations of the School District's enrichment and child care programs.
+The Center Program Fund is used to record the special education Center Program.
 Operating deficits generated by these activities are generally covered by transfers from the General Fund.